nuuuuurinn/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-## Project 1: Solve the River Crossing Puzzle with search algorithms (DFS, BFS, UCS, A*)

 ### Project Description
 In this project, implement reinforcement learning algorithms learned during the class using Python 3.9 to improve the performance of the AI agent under two scenarios.